 What truly shines - and elevates the game to must-play status - is the story.
 There are many shining tales in the genre, but Albion's heady mix of science-fiction and fantasy make it one of the best.
 Those who've seen James Cameron's mega-blockbuster Avatar will notice some similar environmental themes; you are Tom Driscoll, a pilot tasked with scouting a desert planet in preparation for a mining operation.
 While journeying to the surface, your ship malfunctions and you crash land, only to realise that the planet is teaming with life.

 You'll soon be welcomed by the Iskai, a native cat-like species with little regard for clothing and a penchant for the mystic.
 One of their healers is even presented as something of a love interest.
 Make their fur blue and you've basically got the N'avi.
 Should we add Albion to Ferngully and Pocahontas to things Avatar ripped off?
 I don't want to give too much of the story away as the twists in the journey are best experienced first hand, but I do want to critique one major element.
 The dialogue, which is entirely text based with no speech, can be perfunctory and a little stilted at times.
-Designed in Germany, it may be a case of being lost in translation and it only mildly lessen the experience, but there are long monologues of explanation and exposition which blatantly ignores the rule of 'show don't tell'.
+Designed in Germany, it may be a case of being lost in translation and it only mildly lessens the experience, but there are long monologues of explanation and exposition which blatantly ignores the rule of 'show don't tell'.

 Albion is one of those games that is very much of its time.
 By today's standards it may not hold up visually but it more than equals more modern games in engrossing entertainment and immersion.
 It's akin to watching an old movie that may have aged poorly but has something so fascinating about it that allows you take it for what it was rather than for what it is.
 The dated graphics and slightly clunky control scheme do very little to diminish the overall experience and make it one of the best PC RPGs of its - and our - time.

-As of 29th July 2015, Albion is now available to buy DRM free on Good Old Games.
+As of 29th July 2015, Albion is now available to buy DRM-free on Good Old Games.

 Buy from GOG